Wallace & Gromit: A Matter of Loaf and Death: Production

 In October 2007, it was announced that Wallace and Gromit were to return to television after an absence of ten years with a new short film titled Wallace & Gromit: Trouble At' Mill.
 Filming began in January 2008; creator Nick Park commented that the production period for the short was significantly quicker than that of the feature-length films Chicken Run and The Curse of the Were-Rabbit, which each took five years to complete.
 A Matter of Loaf and Death was the first Aardman film to be made using the software Stop-Motion Pro.
 Five models were created for Gromit alone, with scenes being shot simultaneously on thirteen sets.

 Commenting on the fact that the short would be made directly for a British audience, Nick Park said: "I don't feel like I'm making a film for a kid in some suburb of America — and being told they're not going to understand a joke, or a northern saying."
-Regardless, Park changed the title from Trouble at Mill as he thought it was too obscure a Northern England colloquialism.
-As well as a final title that references A Matter of Life and Death, the film also references Ghost (1990), Batman (1966) and Aliens (1986).
+Regardless, Park changed the title from Trouble at Mill as he thought it was too obscure for a Northern England colloquialism.
+As well as a final title that references A Matter of Life and Death, the film additionally references Ghost (1990), Batman (1966) and Aliens (1986).

-Park said in an interview with the Radio Times, "The BBC hardly gave a single note or instruction on the whole thing", and Park goes on to remark how it was better than his previous work with DreamWorks, Curse of the Were-Rabbit, where they kept receiving calls to change critical things.
+Park said in an interview with the Radio Times: "The BBC hardly gave a single note or instruction on the whole thing", and Park goes on to remark how it was better than his previous work with DreamWorks Animation, Curse of the Were-Rabbit, where they kept receiving calls to change critical things.

 Park cast Sally Lindsay after hearing her on the Radcliffe and Maconie Show on BBC Radio 2 whilst driving from Preston.
-Although unfamiliar with her role as Shelley Unwin in Coronation Street, Park said "Sally has a lot of fun in her voice, flamboyant almost, and I was also looking for someone who could be quite charming too, but with a slightly posh northern accent.
+Although unfamiliar with her role as Shelley Unwin in Coronation Street, Park said: "Sally has a lot of fun in her voice, flamboyant almost, and I was also looking for someone who could be quite charming too, but with a slightly posh northern accent.
 Piella needed to at times sound well to do, and then at others sound quite gritty".
+A Matter of Loaf and Death was the last Wallace & Gromit film before the retirement of Wallace's voice actor, Peter Sallis, in 2010.